 Main Findings on ODA, RMNCH and FP Commitments and Disbursements

-In 2015, five donors (Canada, Germany, Japan, the UK and the US) accounted for over 75% of all RMNCH and over 80% of FP commitments and disbursements.
+In 2016, five donors (the US, the UK, The Netherlands, Germany and the EU Institutions) accounted for over 75% of all reproductive, maternal, new-born and child health (RMNCH) and over 80% of family planning (FP) commitments and disbursements.

-There are four donors (EU Institutions, France, Germany, and Japan) that rank very high in total ODA, RMNCH and FP commitments and disbursements, but significantly lower when those amounts are assessed as a percentage of their ODA.
-The discrepancy in the rankings is particularly high in the case of EU institutions.
-More effort is possible and needed for these donors to increase their share of RMNCH and FP contributions of ODA and take on their fair share of the financing burden.
+There are five donors (the UK, the EU Institutions, Germany, Japan and France) that rank highly in total ODA, RMNCH and FP commitments and disbursements, but significantly lower when those amounts are assessed as a percentage of their ODA.
+More effort is possible and needed for these donors to increase their share of RMNCH and FP contributions as a percentage of ODA and take on their fair share of the financial burden.

-In 2015, EU (EU Institutions & Member-States) was a major player in ODA representing more than half of overall ODA: 55% of commitments, and 59% of total DAC disbursements.
-However, the EU is a much smaller actor in RMNCH only accounting for 30% of RMNCH and FP commitments, and less than 40% of disbursements.
+In 2016, the EU (EU Institutions & Member States) represented more than half of overall ODA: 57% of commitments, and 60% of total DAC disbursements.
+However, the EU (EU Institutions & Member States) is a much smaller actor in RMNCH only accounting for 30% of all donors’ RMNCH and FP commitments, and less than 40% of disbursements.

-There are 10 donors, all from the EU (Italy, EU Institutions, Austria, Spain, Hungary, Czech Republic, Slovak Republic, Slovenia, Poland, Greece), whose RMNCH commitments represent less than 2% of their overall ODA commitments.
-With the exception of the European Institutions (2.58%), those donors showcased the same trend in their RMNCH disbursements.
+There are 11 donors, all from the EU (Austria, Switzerland, Portugal, Italy, Spain, Slovak Republic, Czech Republic, Slovenia, Poland, Hungary, Greece), whose RMNCH commitments represent less than 2% of their overall ODA commitments.
+With the exception of Switzerland (3%), those donors showcased the same trend in their RMNCH disbursements.

-Five donors (US, UK, Canada, Netherlands, and Norway) score in the top-10 in all rankings, having committed and disbursed large amounts for RMNCH and FP.
-The important share of RMNCH and FP out of their total ODA spending reflects the priority that the donors give to those issues in their development cooperation policy.
+Five donors (the US, The Netherlands, Sweden, the UK and Canada) score in the top-10 in almost all rankings, having committed and disbursed large amounts for RMNCH and FP.
+The large proportion of RMNCH and FP as a share of total ODA reflects the priority that the donors give to those issues in their development cooperation policy.

 Luxembourg and Ireland have smaller economies relative to the other donors reviewed, and consequently smaller total ODA, RMNCH and FP commitments and disbursements.
-However, these countries spend a high proportion of their ODA on RMNCH and FP, reflecting the importance of these issues in their development cooperation policies, and scoring high in the respective rankings.
+However, these countries spend a high proportion of their ODA on RMNCH (803% and 7.5% respectively) and FP (2.7% and 0.5% respectively), reflecting the importance of these issues in their development cooperation policies, and scoring high in the respective rankings.